Amrutha-J822/Guide-Bot/README.md

 # Guide-Bot🤖

 A hands-free, conversational AI assistant for exploring Indian tourism.
-Speak your questions—no buttons required—and get instant, spoken, and written answers.
+Speak your questions, no buttons needed and get instant, spoken, and written answers.

 ---